Travel advice for Namibia

 However, the intense heat, especially in desert areas, can be challenging, so early morning and late evening are the best times for outdoor activities.

 November brings hot weather and the start of the wet season, with temperatures ranging from 18 to 33°C (64 to 91°F).
-The change in climate revitalizes the scenery, with greener vistas and an increase in birdlife.
+The climate change revitalizes the scenery, with greener vistas and an increase in birdlife.
 However, the weather can be unpredictable and you may encounter both scorching heat and sudden downpours.

 This month offers a unique perspective of Namibia as it transitions from dry to wet season, and is suitable for those looking for a combination of adventure and wildlife watching.

 December in Namibia marks the full onset of the rainy season, bringing hot, humid conditions with temperatures ranging from 20 to 35°C (68 to 95°F).
-The rains transform the landscape, creating a lush, colorful environment and improving birdwatching conditions.
+The rains transform the landscape, creating a lush, colourful environment and improving birdwatching conditions.
 However, increased humidity and the likelihood of heavy rainfall can affect travel and outdoor activity plans.

 Despite these challenges, December offers less crowded vacations and the opportunity to see Namibia's rain-rejuvenated landscapes, appealing to those who prefer more secluded travel and enjoy the vibrancy of the wet season ecosystem.